Axatyr/Axatyr/README.md

 -------------------------------------------

 *   🎓  Graduated on Engineering and Computer Science at Unibo
+*   📚  Studying LM Engineering and Computer Science at Unibo
-*   🖥️  Work at Yoroi as Cyber Security Analyst
+*   🖥️  Work at Maggioli as Software Engineer
-*   🧠  Actually learning Angular
+*   🧠  Actually learning Finance and Investment
 *   🔭  Actually exploring Bitcoin, Crypto, Hardware wallet